SkillsFundingAgency/das-apprenticeships/README.md

 * A code editor that supports .Net8
 * Azure Storage Emulator (Azureite)
 * Sql Server DB
-* a ServiceBus namespace in azure
+* a ServiceBus namespace in azure (Visual Studio must be signed in to your citizen account)
+* Azure Developer CLI

 ### Config